How Health Benefits Work

 How to Sign Up

 Talk to the employer’s Human Resources department to learn how to sign up.
-An employer may offer more than one plan.
-Every option must cover the Essential Health Benefits, but usually there are other trade-offs between plans.
-For example, you may have to pay a higher monthly premium for one plan and higher copayments when you visit a doctor for another plan.
+An employer may offer more than one plan and usually there are trade offs between them.
+For example, one plan may require you to pay a higher monthly premium, while another may require you to pay higher copayments when you visit a doctor.

 Sign up for coverage when it is first offered; otherwise, you may have to wait until the annual open enrollment period, which is usually near the end of the year.
 Certain changes in family or coverage status may trigger a special enrollment period.
 For example, if you get married or have a child, your new spouse or baby will be able to sign up with your employer-sponsored coverage without waiting until open enrollment.